witrdotnet/ff2wp/README.md

 Once posts folder is ready:

-1. Install wp-cli on your wordpress host (from here)[https://wp-cli.org/fr/#installation].
+1. Install wp-cli on your wordpress host [from here](https://wp-cli.org/fr/#installation).

 2. Copy your posts directory into your wordpress host.